Truck Turner: Attempted remake

 In 2004, Metro-Goldwyn-Mayer and Queen Latifah's production company, Flavor Unit Entertainment, attempted to remake the film, which was to have been written by Chris Frisina.

 Soundtrack

-The soundtrack of Truck Turner was composed by Isaac Hayes.
-The soundtrack failed to reach the mass popularity of the Hayes' previous soundtrack effort, Shaft soundtrack.
-It was originally released on a double record album on vinyl, which are mostly found in bargain bins.
-However, in 1993, it was released in a double-CD album alongside Hayes' other lesser-known soundtrack of the movie Three Tough Guys and again released on its own CD in 2002.
+The soundtrack of Truck Turner was composed by Isaac Hayes and was originally released as a double record album on vinyl.
+In 1993, it was released in a double-CD album alongside Hayes' other lesser-known soundtrack of the movie Three Tough Guys and again released on its own CD in 2002.
 Some of the music score was used by filmmaker Quentin Tarantino in the Kill Bill series.